Identifies the central coordinates of a circle with a fixed radius that maximizes the coverage of demand points.

 Details

-A recent regulation by the European Commission mandates insurance companies to report the maximum value of insured fire risk policies for all buildings partially or fully situated within a circle with a radius of 200 meters (see Article 132 - fire risk sub-module - of the Delegated Regulation).
-This article captures the risk of catastrophic fire or explosion, including as a result of terrorist attacks.
-The sub-module is based on the scenario that the insurance or reinsurance undertaking incurs a loss equal to the capital insured for each building located partly or fully within a radius of 200 meters.
+A recent regulation by the European Commission mandates insurers to report the maximum insured value of fire risk policies for all buildings partly or fully within a circle of radius 200 meters (see Article 132 - fire risk sub-module - of the Delegated Regulation).
+This captures the risk of catastrophic fire or explosion, including terrorist attacks.

-This problem resembles a Maximal Covering Location Problem (MCLP) with a fixed radius, belonging to the category of facility location problems.
-The main aim is to select the best locations for a predetermined number of facilities to achieve maximum coverage of demand points within a specified radius of each facility.
-In essence, the objective is to identify optimal facility locations to cover as many demand points as feasible, while ensuring that each demand point falls within the designated distance (radius) of at least one facility.
+The problem resembles a Maximal Covering Location Problem (MCLP) with a fixed radius, a classic facility location problem.
+The goal is to select the best locations to maximize coverage of demand points, ensuring each demand point lies within the radius of at least one selected facility.